Project Description Lange Tafel Berlin-LA

-The first Lange Tafel goes back to Berlin in which it has its origins.
-This project of casting light on various immigration experiences and cultures at large came to Los Angeles in 2016 and 2017 respectively.
+The first Lange Tafel began in Berlin over a decade ago.
+This community story telling event came to Los Angeles in 2016 and 2017.
 Both Berlin and Los Angeles are multicultural cities that are deeply shaped by immigration.
 Both cities engage in intensive social, educational, and cultural activities aimed at fostering integration.
-This expose on culture and immigration is now coming to Orange County in California State University Fullerton 2019.
-Orange County a modern-day suburban region of Southern California is in its own way a melting pot of various cultures and immigration stories, consisting of native-born Americans, a variety of migrants of European descent such as Spaniards and Germans, as well as non-European migrants including Hispanics, African Americans and a large flux of Asian migrants.
+This celebration of community story telling came to Orange County at California State University Fullerton for the first time in April, 2019.
+Orange County, a modern-day suburban region of Southern California, is in its own way a blend of various cultures and immigration stories.
+At the Long Table, we honor these stories.

 Outcomes of this Event